How do I clone an array variable?

 How do I print the contents of an array variable?

 You need to print the contents of an array variable.
 The long way to it is to user a loop to print each element of the array.
-To simplify this you can use Apache Commons Lang ArrayUtils.toString() method.
+To simplify this, you can use the Apache Commons Lang ArrayUtils.toString() method.
 This method can take any array as a parameter and print out the contents separated by commas and surrounded by curly brackets.
 When you need to print a specific string when the array is null, you can provide the second string argument to this method.

 package org.kodejava.commons.lang;